 “We struggle to comprehend the warped and twisted mind that sees a room packed with young children not as a scene to cherish but as an opportunity for carnage…”

-Similar comments circled overhead from countless Reporters seemingly only able to grope for the words to convey what people were feeling in their state of shocked disbelief.
+Similar comments circled overhead from countless reporters seemingly only able to grope for the words to convey what people were feeling in their state of shocked disbelief.
 In the immediate aftermath, even Ariana Grande herself tweeted,

 There is a very real struggle to comprehend what we are seeing when we witness terrorism.
 Mrs May isn’t being lyrical or poetic when she says things like this or when the best she can do is to refer to the attacker’s “twisted ideologies”; she is literally struggling to comprehend what she is seeing.

-She literally does not have words.
+She literally does not have the words.

 What We Don’t See